ccmanuelf/ai-language-tutor-app/DAILY_PROMPT_TEMPLATE.md

 - [ ] Connected to frontend?
 - [ ] Error handling implemented?

-**Deliverable:** Complete API inventory with test coverage and frontend integration status.

 #### 2.2 Database Schema Validation
 **Action:** Verify database matches all documented tables.

-**Steps:**
-1. List all SQLAlchemy models in `app/models/`
-2. List all tables in actual database
-3. Verify migrations are up-to-date
-4. Check for orphaned tables
-5. Check for missing foreign keys
-6. Validate indexes exist

-**SQL Queries to Run:**
 ```sql
 -- List all tables
 SELECT name FROM sqlite_master WHERE type='table';